lyonbot/interactive-blocks/docs/drag-and-drop.md

 Then as described in [Basic Setup](./basic-setup.md), we bind event listeners to it.

-The only difference is that we use `slotHandler.getDOMEvents(null, { draggable: true })` to get event handlers
+The only difference is that we use `slotHandler.getDOMEvents(null, { isDraggable: true })` to get event handlers

 - the first parameter could be `"react"` if using React